SwannedLakee/showcuts/shortcuts.md

 ![whatsapp shortcuts](images/whatsapp.png)

 # vim
+* /.{-}, means "shortest match of any characters until a ','" where as /.*, means "greedyly match until the last comma"
 * execute 'resize' line('$') "resizes to height of file.
 * :q is the command line history
 * :argadd ands files to the argument list for :argdo